Carts will be distributed the last week of June and service will be weekly through the end of October 2020.

 NOTE: Compost pick-up is on the honor system.
 Finished compost is delivered every other week but availability is NOT GUARANTEED.
 Please only take what you need.

 Compost will be available for pick-up starting May 4 and end Oct.
 30.

 Hours of Operation: Monday-Saturday 8 a.m. – 5 p.m.

 Who is eligible for the program?

-Any SWS customer with roll cart trash and recycling service may sign-up to participate.
+Any SWS customer with roll cart trash and recycling service may sign-up to participate when registration is open.
 Renters may participate but must have homeowners approve participation by contacting SWS directly at (907) 343-6250.

 Not sure if you are in the SWS service?
 Check